5Daydreams/asteroids-scriptable-objects/README.md

 * Assignement - Nelson Kiyoshi Kossuga

 Adaptations:
-Scriptable event architecture for score and powerups;
+Scriptable event architecture for score and player health in the UI;